Flat structure of meromorphic connections on Riemann surfaces: Introduction

 \end{theorem}

-Actually, we do not have any examples for the cases 1-3.
-Hence to prove Conjecture \ref{abatecon} for this case we just have to show that the cases 1-3 do not appear.
+It is not difficult to construct a meromorphic connection $\nabla$ having monodromy in $G$ for some $G$ with $\arg G^k=\{0\}$ such that the $\omega$-limit set a self-intersecting geodesic of $\nabla$ is the whole surface.
+For example, thanks to Theorem \ref{kvamermain} it is enough to take a meromorphic 3-differential $\phi$ in double torus having at least one pole $p$ order $2$ and having no pole with the order greater than $2$.
+Any geodesic which is the $\omega$-limit set is the whole surface intersects itself infinitely many times around $p$.
+By using Theorem 25.1 in \cite{SK} for translation surface $\tilde{\phi}$ induced by the canonical cover (see \cite[Section 2.1]{BCG}) we can see that there exists a geodesic which is the $\omega$-limit set is the whole surface.
+Thanks to Theorem \ref{kvamermain} and examples in \cite{NST} we have examples for all other possible cases.

 The paper is organized as follows.
 In Section \ref{holomorphic connection} we repeat some preliminary notions.
 Moreover, we introduce the notion of $\nabla$-chart and $\nabla$-atlas and we prove some useful properties.
 In Section \ref{singularflatm}, we introduce the notion of singular flat metrics and we present general properties of singular flat metrics.
 Moreover, we study relation between singular flat metrics and meromorphic connections.
-In Section \ref{chapter3}, we recall some definitions and fundamental results on the theory of meromorphic $k-$differentials and we describe a relation between meromorphic connections and meromorphic $k$-differentials.
-As a consequence we prove a conjecture proposed by Abate and Tovena in \cite{AT1} (see Corollary \ref{conjectureabatetovena}).
-In Section \ref{merGdiff}, we introduce the notion of meromorphic $G$-differential and we study relation between meromorphic $G$-differentials and meromorphic connections.
-Furthermore, we introduce the notion of argument along geodesics of a meromorphic $G$-differentials.
-By using it we find a subset of the set of meromorphic connections such that all geodesics of the meromorphic connections are simple.
+In Section \ref{chapter3}, we recall some definitions and fundamental results on the theory of meromorphic $k$-differentials.
+Moreover, we describe a relation between meromorphic connections and meromorphic $k$-differentials, and we prove Theorem \ref{kvamermain}.
 Finally, in Section \ref{canonicalcovering}, we introduce the notion of canonical covering for a meromorphic connection on a compact Riemann surface $S$ and we prove Theorem \ref{abateconiK}.